 If you do call or email be sure to have a list of straightforward questions, and not to waste their time with questions you could have researched online.
 If you're lucky, the recruiter may be able to give you critical feedback and help you to write a better CV in future.

+Writing a professional CV isn’t the lengthy and time-consuming task that it used to be.
 Making a good CV is something that does take a little time, but thankfully, due to advancements in online CV builders like ours, using pre-written content and templates, you can shave off a lot of time.

 Consider this: if you don’t have time to write a new CV and send a poorly written one, you could be sending the wrong impression to a recruiter or company that will last as long as that recruiter is there.

 It’s always worth the time investing in a good CV.

 How do I write a good personal statement?